Overview | Research directions | Members | Publications | Ongoing collaborations | Web

 Overview

-At the Per2Con Group we study the relation between perception and symbolic cognition in the brain: on one side, we investigate which aspects of perception act as fundamental building blocks for the learning and development of language-based symbolic cognition; on the other side we study how symbolic acquisitions in turn shape perception.
+At the Per2Con Group we are interested in how the human brain learns and organizes abstract representations of concepts, and in the relation between basic sensorimotor skills and high-level cognition.
+We try to understand which aspects of perception and action act as fundamental building blocks for the development and acquisition of concepts.
+On the other side we study how language and symbolic acquisitions in turn shape perception.

 Research directions

-• Number processing - we study the fundamental skill that humans share with other animals to extract and mentally represent discrete and continuous quantities from their physical environment.
-In particular we study the ability to quantify sets on the basis of their numerosity (the number of objects), its neuronal correlates, its development, and its role in grounding higher level cognitive skills, such as formal symbolic arithmetic.
+• Maths - Humans share with other animals the ability to extract and mentally represent discrete (number) and continuous (area, density) quantities from their physical environment.
+We study those skills, their neuronal correlates, their development, and their role in grounding higher level cognitive skills, such as formal symbolic maths.
 We also study dyscalculia with the aim of understanding whether and how impaired perceptual quantity-related skills may hinder the ability to properly acquire knowledge and skills in symbolic number processing.

 Members